seanmcilroy29/sean/TS/RMSS.md

 The tier parameter value SHALL be equal to M when the first *seq_tier* value in the *Sequence Header OBU* is equal to 0, and H when it is equal to 1.

-The bitDepth parameter value SHALL equal the value of BitDepth variable as defined in [AV1] de-rived from the Sequence Header OBU.The monochrome parameter value, represented by a single digit decimal, SHALL equal the value ofmono_chrome in the *Sequence Header OBU*.
+The bitDepth parameter value SHALL equal the value of BitDepth variable as defined in [AV1] de-rived from the Sequence Header OBU.

+The monochrome parameter value, represented by a single digit decimal, SHALL equal the value ofmono_chrome in the Sequence Header OBU.

-The chromaSubsampling parameter value, represented by a three-digit decimal, SHALL have its firstdigit equal to subsampling_x and its second digit equal to subsampling_y.
-If both subsampling_x andsubsampling_y are set to 1, then the third digit SHALL be equal to chroma_sample_position, other-wise it SHALL be set to 0.
+The chromaSubsampling parameter value, represented by a three-digit decimal, SHALL have its first digit equal to subsampling_x and its second digit equal to subsampling_y.
+If both subsampling_x and subsampling_y are set to 1, then the third digit SHALL be equal to chroma_sample_position, other-wise it SHALL be set to 0.

-The colorPrimaries, transferCharacteristics, matrixCoefficients, and videoFullRangeFlag parametervalues SHALL equal the value of matching fields in the *Sequence Header OBU*, if color_descrip-tion_present_flag is set to 1, otherwise they SHOULD not be set, defaulting to the values below.
-ThevideoFullRangeFlag is represented by a single digit.
+The colorPrimaries, transferCharacteristics, matrixCoefficients, and videoFullRangeFlag parameter values SHALL equal the value of matching fields in the *Sequence Header OBU*, if color_descrip-tion_present_flag is set to 1, otherwise they SHOULD not be set, defaulting to the values below.
+The videoFullRangeFlag is represented by a single digit.

-For example, codecs="av01.0.04M.10.0.112.09.16.09.0" represents AV1 Main Profile, level 3.0, Maintier, 10-bit content, non-monochrome, with 4:2:0 chroma subsampling co-located with (0, 0) lumasample, ITU-R BT.2100 color primaries, ITU-R BT.2100 PQ transfer characteristics, ITU-R BT.2100YCbCr color matrix, and studio swing representation.
+For example, codecs="av01.0.04M.10.0.112.09.16.09.0" represents AV1 Main Profile, level 3.0, Main tier, 10-bit content, non-monochrome, with 4:2:0 chroma subsampling co-located with (0, 0) lumasample, ITU-R BT.2100 color primaries, ITU-R BT.2100 PQ transfer characteristics, ITU-R BT.2100 YCbCr color matrix, and studio swing representation.

 The parameters sample entry 4CC, profile, level, tier, and bitDepth are all mandatory fields.
-If any ofthese fields are empty, or not within their allowed range, the processing device SHOULD treat it as an error.
+If any of these fields are empty, or not within their allowed range, the processing device SHOULD treat it as an error.

 All the other fields (including their leading '.') are optional, mutually inclusive (all or none) fields.
 Ifnot specified then the values listed in the table below are assumed